sftcd/surveys/README.md

 	be, partly because we put in a default 100ms wait between scans to be nice.
 	This one is likely to take a day or so to run.

+	The ```records.fresh``` file is modelled on, and quite close to, the censys.io JSON format - for each port scanned it includes a JSON structure that is the output from ZGrab, e.g. for port 22, there is a 'p22' element.

 	In case you're curious, yes you could just plonk a set of IP addresses in
 	```input.ips``` and proceed to scan those from there.
 You'll still need
 	to provide a country though, as the next stage will throw away addresses